-The PBTF funds research through four programs -- its Immunotherapy Research Initiative, PLGA Fund at PBTF, Early Career Development and Opportunity grants.
+The PBTF funds research through three programs -- our Early Career Development program, the PLGA Fund at PBTF and our Opportunity Grants program.
 This research will increase our knowledge of the biology of brain tumors in childhood and enable breakthroughs in the development of lifesaving and less toxic treatment strategies.

 The goal of the PBTF’s Early Career Development grants program is to support talented researchers in the field of pediatric brain tumors who are in the first five years of their first faculty position.
 The expectation is that this funding will facilitate awardees’ transition to becoming fully independent investigators.

 We issued a request for proposals in fall 2014.
 Applications were robustly reviewed by a scientific review team specifically assembled for this program.
 Proposals were evaluated on the merit of the:

 - Researcher’s productivity to date and career plan